rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 /////
 /////

-QUESTION 3: HOW MIGHT THIS EXPENDITURE CHANGE IF I DIDN’T HAVE TO WORK FOR MONEY?

-mark a – (or down arrow) if you think this expense would decrease, a + (or up arrow) if it would increase, or a 0 if it would probably remain unchanged.
-Marcs co.o en las otras prehyntgas
-You don’t have to know precisely what you would do if you didn’t have to work for money.
-Remember: No shame, no blame.
-yourself coming to a startling conclusion.
-If you weren’t spending most of your time making money, life could be a whole lot cheaper! that you are there by choice.
-By asking question 3, you may find yourself coming to a startling conclusion.
-If you weren’t spending most of your time making money, life could be a whole lot cheaper!
-By asking question 3, you may find yourself coming to a startling conclusion.
-If you weren’t spending most of your time making money, life could be a whole lot cheaper!
-ASSESSING THE THREE QUESTIONS
-Do you see any patterns?
-Hay alcun patron en las respuesdas  a lAs tres preguntAs Don’t punish yourself and don’t resolve to “do better next month.”
-Simply use this information and any insights you’ve gained to assist in clarifying your values and purpose.
-For some individuals this program has been the process by which they defined their values and purpose.
-The point is to adjust your spending until you have zeros or pluses for all your categories.
-Getting to Enough
-Asking the three questions is the primary tool for defining, experientially, how much is enough for you.
-“enough” has four components, four common
-qualities:
-Accountability—knowing
-if you never know how much you have or where it’s all going, you can never have enough. internal yardstick for fulfillment. you can never have enough if you are measuring by what others have or think. purpose in life higher than satisfying your own wants and desires, you can never have enough if every desire becomes a need that must be filled.
-Responsibility,
-living for more than just “me, myself, and I.” craft a fourth question
-What would expenditures in this category look like in a just and compassionate world where everyone had everything they needed for a life they loved, now and in the future?
-“What if everybody . . . ate at restaurants, bought used clothes, planted fruit trees in the yard, bought this vacation package, picked this car for their daily commute . . . ?” no shame, no blame, just widening those circles no shame, no blame, just widening those circles of compassion.
-SUMMARY OF STEP 4
-Of each spending subcategory in your Monthly Tabulation ask question 1: hazte las pregi ntas una.
-Dos y rres
-4. Review and make a list of all categories with the – symbol (or down arrow).
+**Pregunta 3: ¿Cómo cambiaría este gasto si no tuviera que trabajar por dinero?**

+Ni vergüenza, ni culpa: no tienes por qué saber exactamente qué harías si no tuvieras que trabajar por dinero, no pasa nada

+Estás donde estás por las elecciones que has hecho.
+Respondiendo a esta pregunta, con el tiempo, quizá vayas llegando a esta conclusión:

+> si no pasaras la mayor parte de tu tiempo haciendo dinero,
+> la vida podría ser mucho más barata

+**Evaluando las 3 preguntas**

+¿Hay algún patrón en las respuestas a estas 3 preguntas?

+No te castigues a tí mismo, y no te prometas que lo harás mejor al mes siguiente

+Simplemente, usa esta información y cualquier otra percepción para ayudarte a clarificar tus valores y propósito

+Para algunas personas, este programa ha sido el proceso mediante el cual ellos definieron sus valores y propósito

+El objetivo está en ir ajustando tus gastos hasta que tengas '0's y '+'s para todas tus (sub)categorías

+**Alcanzar el nivel suficiente**

+Trabajar estas 3 preguntas es la herramienta principal para definir, en base a experiencias, cuánto es *suficiente* para tí, y te ayudará con:

+1. Rendir cuentas: si nunca sabes cuánto tienes o vas a tener, nunca sabrás si tienes suficiente
+2. Responsabilidad: vivir más allá de *yo, mi y yo mismo*

+Puedes hacerte, incluso, una cuarta pregunta:

+¿Cómo serían los gastos de esta categoría en un mundo justo y compasivo donde todo el mundo tuviera todo lo que necesitara en la vida, ahora y en el futuro?

+Por ejemplo, qué pasaría si todo el mundo comiera en restaurantes, comprara ropa usada, plantara árboles, comprara esas vacaciones, fuera en coche al trabajo...

+No te sientas culpable, simplemente, amplía esos *círculos de compasión*

    MONEY TALK QUESTIONS

    What did you want to be when you grew up?
 What about now?
 What’s on your “bucket list,” those things you want to do before you die?
 What is your calling, the work of your heart and soul?
 Talk about one of your happiest memories.
 What made you happy?
 What could happen out of the blue that would be like a dream come true?
 What do you want for your children/loved ones that money can buy?

    5 Getting It Out in the Open

    Step 5: Making Life Energy Visible

-   In step 5 you make visible the results of the previous steps, plotting them on a graph How do you motivate yourself to keep going?
+   In step 5 you make visible the results of the previous steps, plotting them on a graph

+   How do you motivate yourself to keep going?

    Dezspis de tres meSes siguiendo el pkan...
-Como mantienes la motivaxion three keys:
+Como mantienes la motivaxion

+   three keys:

    Make it a habit rather than a choice.

 1. Make it a habit rather than a choice.
    You have a system and you follow the system

 2. Be accountable to someone else.

 3. Chart.

    MAKING YOUR WALL CHART

-Step 5 entails setting up a graph of your income and your expenses, large enough to accommodate three to five years of data.
+Step 5 entails setting up a graph of your income and your expenses,

+large enough to accommodate three to five years of data.

-At the end of each month you will plot the figures for your total At the end of each month you will plot the figures for your total monthly income and total monthly expenses. the real learning—and the real fun—comes as you plot your figures month by month, year by year.
+At the end of each month you will plot the figures for your total monthly income and total monthly expenses.

+the real learning—and the real fun—comes as you plot your figures month by month, year by year.

 THE INITIAL PURGE AND SPLURGE CYCLE

 They concentrate daily on that expenses line,

 Cuando el primer mes resulta que gastas mas de lo que ganas.
-Tu primwra instinto seta el de recortar los gastos a lo vestia This kind of austerity, however, isn’t sustainable. with money will happen over time.
+Tu primwra instinto seta el de recortar los gastos a lo vestia

+This kind of austerity, however, isn’t sustainable.

+with money will happen over time.
 By observing your reactions to your Wall Chart instead of getting upset about it, you will be clearing away the attitudes and beliefs that got you where you are today.

 By observing your reactions to your Wall Chart instead of getting upset about it, you will be clearing away the attitudes and beliefs that got you where you are today.
 Emn lugar de corregit inmediatamente tu comportamiento.
-Simplemente observa los nu.meros mes a mes HOW THE THREE QUESTIONS CAN SAVE YOU MONEY
+Simplemente observa los nu.meros mes a mes

+HOW THE THREE QUESTIONS CAN SAVE YOU MONEY

 Automatic Lowering of Expenses

 Question 1 is: “Did I receive fulfillment, satisfaction, and value in proportion to life energy spent?”
 Asking this question every month about each of your spending categories increases your consciousness about your choices

 Now you can be in line with yourself—you’re neither fighting yourself nor trying to buy happiness and satisfaction.

-Alignment and Personal Integration question 2 each month: “Is this expenditure of life energy in alignment with my values and life purpose?”
+Alignment and Personal Integration

+question 2 each month: “Is this expenditure of life energy in alignment with my values and life purpose?”

 This is a feedback system for integrity.

-The data on how you spend your life energy provides a nitty-gritty, tangible measure of that integrity, Often expenses will go down with this question because so many unconscious expenses are simply emotional or cultural programs The subtle but effective process of reinforcement (spend money on X = feel good; spend money on Y = feel bad) actually works; it serves to break robotic spending patterns. third question, “How might this expenditure change if I didn’t have to work for money?” can further affect your expense line.
+The data on how you spend your life energy provides a nitty-gritty, tangible measure of that integrity,

+Often expenses will go down with this question because so many unconscious expenses are simply emotional or cultural programs

+The subtle but effective process of reinforcement (spend money on X = feel good; spend money on Y = feel bad) actually works; it serves to break robotic spending patterns.

+third question, “How might this expenditure change if I didn’t have to work for money?” can further affect your expense line.

 WHAT ABOUT “UNUSUAL” MONTHS?

 For one thing, you may recognize that every month is an unusual month.

 Another strategy would be to prorate annual expenses over the whole twelve months.

 GETTING YOUR FINANCES OUT IN THE OPEN

 Accountability.

-Open the subject with friends via a Money Talk. your relationship with money.
+Open the subject with friends via a Money Talk.

+your relationship with money.
 The chart becomes a representation of how well you are living your values, something that reflects the care you are taking with every decision about your material world.

 It becomes a source of pride—not arrogance,

 The degree of your discomfort is a measure of the degree of your financial disease.

 Como ge sientes si muestras el grafico a todo el mikndo?
 Bien mal...

-FINANCIAL INDEPENDENCE AS A BY-PRODUCT OF DOING THE STEPS Financial Independence Is Getting Out of Debt
+FINANCIAL INDEPENDENCE AS A BY-PRODUCT OF DOING THE STEPS

+Financial Independence Is Getting Out of Debt

 Often they don’t even realize what a burden debt is until it disappears.

 Debt has become the American way, making it hard to see that it is debt that chains us to our jobs.

 Getting out of debt, then, is one form of Financial Independence.

 Once you’re out of debt, you have choices.

 Savings are another form of Financial Independence.

 Veras muy claramente los ahoros en tu grafico de fastos y ingresos Becoming a Super Saver
 Ask yourself how you would spend your time if you could take a year off with pay.